-For the remainder of this paper we focus on a specific top-level DHT, namely, Chord.
 In Chord, each peer and each key has a m-bit id.
-Ids are ordered on a circle modulo 2^m (see Figure 2, left).
+Ids are ordered on a circle modulo 2^m .
 Key k is assigned to the first peer whose identifier is equal to or follows k in the identifier space.
 This peer is called the successor of key k.

+Fig. 4.
+Fingers of a peer in a Chord ring.

 Each peer tracks its successor and predecessor peer in the ring.
 In addition, each peer tracks m other peers, called fingers; specifically, a peer with id p tracks all the successors of the ids $p + 2^{j-1}$ for each j = 1, ..., m (note that p's first finger is in fact its successor).
-The successor, predecessor, and fingers make up the Chord routing table.
+The successor, predecessor, and fingers make up the Chord routing table (see Figure 4).

 During a lookup, a peer forwards a query to the finger with the largest id that precedes the key value.
 The process is repeated from peer to peer until the peer preceding the key is reached, which is the "closest" peer to the key.
-When there are P peers, the average number of hops needed to reach the destination is $O(\log P)$ [1].
+When there are P peers, the number of hops needed to reach the destination is $O(\log P)$ [1].

-4.1 Inter-Group Chord Ring
+4.2 Inter-Group Chord Ring

 In the top-level overlay network, each "node" is actually a group of peers.
-This implies that the top-level lookup system must manage an overlay of groups, each of which is represented by a set of superpeers.
-Chord requires some adaptations to manage groups instead of nodes.
+This implies that the top-level lookup system must manage an overlay of groups, each of which is represented by a set of superpeers that may fail independently from the group they belong to.
+Chord requires some adaptations for being used in the top-level overlay network and managing groups instead of nodes.
 We will refer to the modified version of Chord as "top-level Chord".